A Comprehensive Review of Few-shot Action Recognition: Future work

 There are several issues to consider in the process of using large models.
 Firstly, the fine-tuning and deployment for large models are challenging.
 Consequently, effective model adaptation strategies are necessary to reduce computational overhead and memory requirements.
 Leveraging techniques such as adaptors, network compression, and dynamic architecture tuning can enhance efficiency without compromising performance.
 Additionally, because current large models are not pre-trained on the target domain or even on video data, addressing dataset biases and domain shifts is critical.
 Future research should focus on source-free domain generalization methods tailored to ensure robust performance across diverse real-world scenarios.
-It is also essential to prevent catastrophic forgetting to maintain generalization ability.
-Although large visual-language models have shown outstanding results in multiple multimodal tasks, utilizing them to effectively process multimodal video data in FSAR remains a challenge.
-In addition to visual and semantic information, many other modalities need to be considered in FSAR, such as audio and sensor signals.
-The variations across different modalities make it very complex to adjust and synchronize information across these different modalities.
-This encourages research to develop large models that can integrate diverse modalities for FSAR.
+It is also essential to prevent catastrophic forgetting to maintain generalization ability. { Moreover, In-Context Learning (ICL) is a popular algorithm for few-shot learning especially for LLMs, still has insufficient practical application in the context of FSAR.
+Given the potential computational challenges that large models may encounter when processing several video data together, the adaptation of ICL methods to such models presents a challenging problem. } Although large visual-language models have shown outstanding results in multiple multimodal tasks, utilizing them to effectively process multimodal video data in FSAR remains a challenge.